The Wizard of the Emerald City (2024 film): Production

 The production of the film began back in April 2022, when the project was presented to senior officials at the Russian Minister of Culture, with the aim of getting them interested in financing the film, and the project received government funding.

 The film The Wizard of the Emerald City.
 The Yellow Brick Road is being carried out by four major Russian film companies: Nikita Mikhalkov's Studio TriTe, Kinoslovo, CGF (a visual effects studio) and Central Partnership Productions (part of Gazprom-Media).
 The project is being implemented with the support of the Russian Cinema Fund.

 Casting

 Ekaterina Chervova at the 25th anniversary of the St. Petersburg International Content Forum 2024.

-The director was also pleased with the choice of actors for the main roles.
-Young Ekaterina "Katya" Chervova, who portrayed Ellie Smith, in his opinion, did a great job.
-But, most importantly, she did not complain about the difficult filming, went through fire and water, but showed herself to be a talented and resilient actress.

-The Jack Russell Terrier named Udzher easily found a common language with the girl.
+The Jack Russell Terrier named Udzher found a common language with the girl.
 But his voice was "given" to him by Denis Vlasenko (the film Matthew Passion).

 One of the most difficult was the casting for the role of the Tin Woodman, but in the end the team decided to settle on the candidacy of Yuri Kolokolnikov.
 There were also difficulties with the Lion, but already of a technical nature: this character was created entirely with the help of computer technology.
 However, Artur Vakha conveyed his facial expressions, character and movements.